Reiki Melbourne (Daylesford) Banner

 Conclusion

-If I had to give a general guideline, I would say that a student should wait anywhere from 2-6 months before taking Level 2 and a further 1-2 years before doing Master Level.
+If I had to give a general guideline, I would say that students should wait 3+ weeks before taking Level 2 and a further 6 months to a year or more before doing Master Level.
 In most cases, progressing more quickly will not accelerate your Reiki development.

 If we wish to find the optimum time to do the next Reiki level, however, we need to throw away theory and trust our intuition.
 If we are honest; if we get rid of the ego, silence the mind and look within, we will almost certainly know whether we are ready or not.